 This expandability is a major advantage to buying the Avid CNC compared to a welded frame CNC.

-However, this will only contain the framework and linear motion components.
+However, this will only contain the framework, controller, and linear motion components.

-You will have to purchase stepper motors, spindle, electronics, and controllers separately.
+You will have to purchase stepper motors, spindle, and other electronics separately.

 Avid CNC provides everything else you need as a bundled kit to make buying easy.